tuzig/www.tuzig.com/content/pages/home.md

 > (Yaron Segev, XtremIO Founder)

 Tuzig is currently developing a not-for-profit project - Open Knesset for the Twenty Knesset.
-We are partnering with MKs and their teams to develop a service that will strengthen the relationship between them and the activists.
-The plan is to have a crowd funding campaign by the end of May, so we're going to take on a new project in June 2015.
+We are partnering with MKs teams to develop a service that will strengthen the relationship between them and the activists.
+The plan is to have a crowd funding campaign by the end of May, so we're going to take on a new gig come June.